Converting pheno-clinical data to 2D-barcodes

-As a proof of concept, we created an utility that encodes/decodes the Pheno-Ranker format to QR codes.
+As a proof of concept, we created companion command-line utilities that encode/decode the Pheno-Ranker format to QR codes.

 About the utility of QR codes